 Frederick Ivor-Campbell 19th Century Base Ball Conference: The Nineteenth Century Committee organizes this conference each April in Cooperstown, New York.
 All baseball fans are welcome to attend.
 For more information, click here.

-19th Century Baseball Interdisciplinary Symposium: To help us derive a greater understanding of baseball's early days, SABR's Nineteenth Century and Origins Committees established the inaugural NYC 19th Century Baseball Interdisciplinary Symposium on November 15, 2014, at John Jay College in New York.
+19th Century Baseball Interdisciplinary Symposium: To help us derive a greater understanding of baseball's early days, SABR's Nineteenth Century and Origins Committees established the inaugural NYC 19th Century Baseball Interdisciplinary Symposium in 2014 at John Jay College in New York.
 The 2016 symposium will be held Saturday, November 10, 2018, at the Cleveland Public Library in Cleveland, Ohio.
 Click here for more information.
 Previous symposiums were held in New York City (2014), Philadelphia (2016), Cleveland (2018), Minneapolis (2019), Brooklyn (2021), and Providence (2022).

 Donate to the 19th Century Grave Marker Project: Please consider supporting the 19th Century Grave Marker Project, which identifies 19th-century baseball notables who either lack a grave marker or whose headstone is in dire disrepair, and then rectifies those issues.
 Click here to learn more.

 American Association History Project files: In 1993, a new long-term committee project was introduced by late SABR founding member Bob McConnell.
 McConnell's goal for The American Association History Project was to produce a book-length history of the 19th-Century American Association (1882-1891), its teams and participating cities.
 Initially, a great deal of research was conducted under the direction of Bob McConnell, Bob Bailey and Jonathan Dunkle.
 By the late 1990s, the project stalled and by 2007-08, the Nineteenth Century Committee decided to halt the project indefinitely.
 Thanks to Joanne Hulbert (collecting the research files), Trent McCotter (scanning the files) and Jacob Pomrenke (uploading the files on the SABR website), the files are now available to all SABR members.
 They are collected on this page for future researchers who might be interested in studying the American Association of 1882-1891.

 - Newsletters: To find current and past Nineteenth Century committee newsletters, click here.